Select Page

 Predictive scheduling (aka secure or fair scheduling) is when an employer provides an employee with advance notice of their schedule.
 It’s not only a best practice for many organizations but a law in many U.S. states and local, domestic, and international jurisdictions.

 There are incentives for employers outside of simply following the rules and complying with legal requirements.
 By knowing their schedules in advance, employees can feel more in control of their lives and often report higher job satisfaction due to the increased job stability and predictability.
-Not only that, but it can also lead to occasional financial gains (in some areas, employers must provide additional compensation if a shift gets canceled unexpectedly or a start time is adjusted less than 72 hours in advance).
+It can also lead to occasional financial gains (in some areas, employers must provide additional compensation if a shift gets canceled unexpectedly or a start time is adjusted less than 72 hours in advance).

 Identify Fatigue and Make It Easy to Process Time-Off Requests